 What is the ECO+ Scheme?

-ECO+ (Energy Company Obligation) is a scheme to provide funding to help many more households become more energy efficient through grant-funded insulation measures and energy efficiency improvements, it is also known as the Great British Insulation Scheme.
-The funding is intended to help bring down people’s energy bills at a time when energy prices are rising higher than ever seen before.
+ECO+ (Energy Company Obligation) is a new scheme to provide funding to help many more households become more energy efficient through grant-funded insulation measures and energy efficiency improvements, it is now more commonly known as the Great British Insulation Scheme following its rebrand.
+The government grants are intended to help households with a single insulation measure to reduce their energy demand and impact on bills and carbon footprints.

-ECO mandates that energy suppliers provide support to those in low-income households, but also extends it to energy-inefficient households in lower Council Tax bands, in an attempt to help some of the most vulnerable households bring down their energy costs – at a time when bills are at unprecedented levels.
+ECO mandates that energy suppliers provide support to those in low income and vulnerable households, but also extends it to energy-inefficient households in lower Council Tax bands, in an attempt to help some of the most at risk households bring down their energy costs,

 The £1 billion scheme builds on the existing £6.6 billion ‘Help to Heat’ energy schemes, including the Social Housing Decarbonisation Fund, Home Upgrade Grant and Local Authority Delivery Scheme.